ben-laird/typelaunch-turbo/typelaunch/typelaunch.md

 There are multiple edits that should be made to personalize TypeLaunch Turbo.
 Below is a checklist in order of importance.

-1. Add a `name` beyond the placeholder in `package.json` and `vite.config.ts` in _each public-facing package using Vite as the build tool_
+1. Add a `name` beyond the placeholder in `package.json` and `vite.config.ts` in _each public-facing package using Vite as the build tool_.
+Change the `name` field in all public facing packages, regardless of build tool.
 2. Add a `SCOPED_REPO_TOKEN` and `NPM_TOKEN` to your repo's secrets.
 This allows GitHub Actions to manage deploying to npm.
-See [this issue](https://github.com/peter-evans/create-pull-request/issues/48) for more information.
+See [this issue](https://github.com/peter-evans/create-pull-request/issues/48) for more information, and see [this issue](https://github.com/changesets/action/issues/220) as well as [this issue](https://github.com/changesets/action/issues/268) for a list of permissions to give to the `SCOPED_REPO_TOKEN`.
-3. Replace the placeholder name "John Appleseed" with the project owner's name in the [`LICENSE`](../LICENSE)
+3. Replace the placeholder name "John Appleseed" with the project owner's name in each [`LICENSE`](../LICENSE.md) for all public-facing packages
 4. Replace all instances of the placeholder email "johnnyappleseed@example.com" with the project owner's email address in the [`CODE_OF_CONDUCT.md`](../.github/CODE_OF_CONDUCT.md)
 5. Add or customize these fields in _each public-facing_ [`package.json`](../package.json):
    1. `author`